Wedding RSVP website

 The final list is useful because the details never separated from the guest.

-What your final guest list includes
+What your RSVP list includes

 The RSVP details vendors actually ask for.